Bert Biscoe

 Bert Biscoe DL (born 1952), also known by the bardic name Viajor Gans Geryow, is a Cornish politician, historian and bard of the Cornish Gorseth.
 Biscoe represented Cornwall Council's Truro Boscawen District as an independent Cornwall Councillor until 2019, serving as an independent Truro City Council Councillor for the new Boscawen & Redannick Ward.

 Bert Biscoe is known for his work as a local historian and for his activism related to the Cornish identity debate.
 In 2012, his book of poems called "Trurra" won a Waterstones Publishers Award at the Holyer An Gof literary competition.
 Elected Mayor of Truro for 2019/21, his installation ceremony was streamed online.

 Personal life

-Born in 1952 to Dr Charles Biscoe, a kinsman of the Tyndale-Biscoe family, he was raised at Stithians, Cornwall, and attended Truro School before going up to Bangor University.
+Born in 1952 in Scunthorpe to Dr Charles Biscoe, a kinsman of the Tyndale-Biscoe family, he was raised in Stithians, Cornwall, and attended Truro School before going up to Bangor University.

 Married to Susan Barker in 1990, the couple live near Truro, Cornwall.